jubearsun/web-tier-2016/Week 1 - Getting Started/README.md

 ## Homework
 * Spend some time going over your recreation of Medium and make sure to push to GitHub.
+* Convert your CSS into SCSS using the template in the sass-intro folder.
 * Questions -- Google, fellow tier members, me!